Melania Trump silences critics as 2025 inaugural gown heads to Smithsonian

 The First Ladies Gallery houses garments and artifacts connected to the women who have served in the White House, preserving items tied to key political and cultural moments.

-Pierre, known for his structured and architectural approach to fashion, has frequently collaborated with Mrs Trump.
-The white gown with its dramatic black accent reflects a continuation of that partnership and marks another chapter in the First Lady’s public image during major national events.
+The white gown with its dramatic black accent reflects a continuation of that partnership and marks another chapter in the first lady’s public image during major national events.

 The museum stated that the acquisition aims to capture a defining moment in contemporary American history through fashion.

-Rare distinction for the First Lady
+Rare distinction for First Lady Melania Trump

 With this addition, Melania Trump becomes one of the few first ladies to have two inaugural gowns preserved in the Smithsonian’s collection.
 Her 2016 inaugural gown, also designed by Hervé Pierre, was inducted into the gallery in 2017.

 The First Ladies collection includes more than 1,000 objects, ranging from gowns to personal memorabilia.
-According to the White House, having two inaugural gowns archived by the Smithsonian is a rare distinction achieved by only a limited number of first ladies.
+According to the White House, having two inaugural gowns archived by the Smithsonian is a rare distinction held by only a limited number of first ladies.

 Choosing outfits for forever history